dmbarbour/wikilon/docs/Performance.md

 I have multiple strategies to achieve performance, which should stack nicely:

 1. Internal bytecode representation.
-Fast slicing of bytecode arrays.
 Quoted values.
-This internal bytecode shall have a rather trivial expansion back into Awelon bytecode, such that we don't lose any information.
+Text and static value areas.
+This internal bytecode will have a trivial expansion back into Awelon bytecode, such that we don't need to store our program any other way.
+It should also have a trivial indexing mechanism, so we can track where we halt in case of failure.

 2. Large-value *stowage*.
 A `{&stow}` annotation tells a runtime to tuck large values into a database, like ABC value resources.
 Structure sharing is implicit.
 This allows us to work with larger-than-memory values, e.g. values modeling entire databases.
 Structure sharing supports Wikilon's application model: we can expect to recompute values many times.
 Stowage might also find use for discretionary sealers and unsealers, just for structure sharing.

 3. Parallelism.
-At the very least, we can support Haskell's par-seq parallelism by providing `{&par}` and `{&seq}`.
+Within a computation, we can support Haskell's par-seq parallelism by providing `{&par}` and `{&seq}`.
 We can use work-stealing techniques, with one thread per hardware processor.
+In addition, we'll have multiple threads for propagating updates through dictionaries, or when working with multiple users.

+4. Memory and GC per-thread.
+Dictionary application threads are truly *pure*, so there is very little sharing between them to worry about.
+It's easy to treat threads as processes with whole-arena GC.
+This gives us very predictable GC properties.
+This greatly augments stowage performance: we can perform it latently as part of GC, which saves us from stowing transient values.
+Further, we can heuristically stow values when memory runs low, instead of increasing the memory arena.
+Our arenas can be reasonably large (e.g. 10-20MB, plus binaries and texts, perhaps with multiple layers: nursery and generational).

-4. Simplification and partial-evaluation of bytecode.
+5. Simplification and partial-evaluation of bytecode.
 A lot of useful work can be performed directly on our bytecode representations or other intermediate representations.

+6. Efficient deep copy.
+It is feasible to delay copy of deep structure by introducing coarse-grained memory-local reference counts when copying a large data structure.
+It is also feasible to delay analysis of whether a value is copyable (e.g. marking both copies as assumed copyable, and marking only one of them for validation).
+Analysis of 'copyable' on a proposed stowage target can be delayed until after stowage.
+Either way, we can limit the amount of work performed by a copy operator.
+Special values (blocks, vectors, large texts) might automatically use a reference count.
+Stowed values track their own copyability properties.

-5. ABCD-like accelerators.
+7. ABCD-like accelerators.
 We can recognize specific subprograms and optimize for them.
 This includes optimized data representations.
-I especially want ABCD-like accelerations for: vector processing, affine vectors for mutability, working with binaries (and affine binaries), models of floating point computations.
+I especially want ABCD-like accelerations for: vector processing, working with binaries, models of floating point computations.
+Vectors, binaries, etc. can include their own reference counts, such that we can easily test whether a vector is unique when deciding copy-on-update vs. update-in-place.
+Affine vectors thus become the default behavior, with O(1) updates.
+Splits and rejoins on affine vectors can also be made very efficient, i.e. if we 'split' an affine vector, we get two affine vectors.
+If we later 'rejoin' affine vectors having adjacent storage, we can recombine them into a larger affine vector without copies.
+This allows very efficient fork-join behaviors.

-6. Compilation of bytecode.
-JIT.
-AOT.
-On request by annotations.
-We can pursue a flexible approach here: an ad-hoc mix of interpreted and compiled code.
+8. Compilation of bytecode - AOT, JIT, on request by `{&compile}` annotations on a block.
+Compiled code might include a model of registers and jumps for use within loopy code.
+We should support an ad-hoc mix of interpreted and compiled code.
 Ideally, compiled code is easily cached and persisted (e.g. via stowage).
+Interpretation will be implemented first, of course, but it should be trivial to introduce compiled code.

+9. Static or gateway typing.
+I can push type analysis to the edges of the program, make assertions about which values are copyable, which are numbers, force values to their target data structures.
+Then I can use an optimized interpreter or compiled region that assumes type safety.
+This is especially valuable for loopy code.

-7. Caching and memoization.
+10. Caching and memoization.
 Pure computations of AO should be relatively easy to memoize and cache.
-Structure sharing for large values allows us to cache computations on large values.
-We can also represent active or lazy computations in a cache: ABC can easily represent its own complete continuation.
+Structure sharing simplifies caching for large values.
+We can represent active or lazy computations in a cache: ABC can easily represent its own complete continuation.
 Effective caching is essential to the [dictionary applications model](ApplicationModel.md).

-For several months, I have been trying to do this in Haskell.
-However, Haskell's high-level data structures and GC are interfering.
-They're too difficult to integrate with low-level JIT code.
-My new plan is to implement the performance-critical subset of my runtime in C. I will leverage LLVM as a basis for JIT.

-For stowage, I will try [sophia key-value storage](http://sphia.org/), which is a better fit for my use case compared to LMDB.
-The API documentation is very poor, but some of the FFIs for it in other languages have better docs.
-And I can certainly get enough for my own use cases.

-Wikilon will then integrate this runtime via Haskell's C FFI.
-Dictionaries will be modeled as as large ABC values.
-This seems like a useful idea for reflection anyway, or extending Wikilon via the dictionaries.
-I can model dictionaries, histories, reverse lookup indices, exponential decay models, etc..

-I'll support named roots for persistence, but they'll all be for ABC values.
+Haskell's high level data structures are difficult to integrate with Haskell's low-level JIT code.
+Haskell's GC is nice, but it requires expensive interactions (ephemeron tables, etc.) with stowage and VCache.

+My new plan is:

+* implement the performance-critical kernel of my runtime in C or C++
+* leverage LLVM as a basis for JIT
+* integrate LMDB as the basis for stowage
+* support lightweight threads via `{&par}`
+* limit number of passive computation threads
+* dictionaries modeled as ABC values with stowage
+* support 'named root' values, similar to VCache

+I'm feeling very good about having this viable path forward after months (arguably, over a year, though much of that was experimenting with and refining the application model) fighting with Haskell for performance.

+With high performance evaluation and caching, Wikilon becomes a super-spreadsheet of sorts.
+Especially if we later support GPU computations for rendering and physics.
+Cloud computations might be feasible later, though requiring precise interaction with stowage.

 ## Stowage for Large Values